Designing AI Assistance Without Breaking Trust

 Across sessions, a few clear signals emerged that guided convergence:

-How we decided what the final shape should be.
+How we chose the final design

 Based on exploration and validation, the goal was not to pick a single interaction pattern, but to combine the strengths of multiple approaches while avoiding their weaknesses.

-Rather than choosing between split screen or inline prompting, we intentionally designed a solution that blended both — supported by a reusable code library.
+another option; rather than choosing between split screen ( side panel ) or inline prompting, we intentionally designed a solution that blended both — supported by a reusable code library.
+Informed by this research, our solution combines concepts; split screen (A) and inline prompt (B).

 The final experience introduces AI assistance into Verify through three complementary surfaces: a chat panel, an inline prompt, and a reusable code library.